How blue is Trump’s shadow in Virginia? This year’s governor’s race is already shaping up as a key barometer.

 In 2017, Democrats made unexpected gains in the House of Delegates with candidates who were predominantly women and minorities, prefiguring the national trend of more diverse candidate pools.

 Two years later, Democrats added to those wins to take control of both chambers of the General Assembly for the first time in a generation.
-They installed the first woman as speaker in the House’s 400-year history and, in partnership with Northam, began passing laws that recast the state’s stance on issues from gun control to gender equality to criminal justice.
+They installed the first woman as speaker in the House’s 400-year history and, in partnership with Northam, began passing laws that recast the state’s stance on issues such as gun control, gender equality and criminal justice.

 A slate of candidates for governor took shape that reflected those trends.
 Fairfax, who was only the second African American elected statewide in Virginia when he became lieutenant governor, is seeking to become the state’s second Black governor, after L. Douglas Wilder (D).

 McClellan and Carroll Foy are both seeking to become the first Black woman elected governor of any state.

 Carter, who considers himself a socialist, aims to push the state further to the left with an aggressively liberal, pro-worker agenda.

 McAuliffe’s entry into the race angered some younger Democratic activists, who said it was time for new faces to rise to power.